natstar99/BNB-Portfolio-Manager/README.md

 2. **Import Your Portfolio**: Easily import existing investment data through a .xlsx template.
 3. **Start Tracking**: Use the tools and features to monitor and analyse your portfolio performance.

-It is hoped that you find this application useful.
+I hope you find this application useful.